2005 NCAA Division I men's basketball championship game

 North Carolina took off with a 40–27 lead at the half and Illinois failed to mount a comeback win after coming back as much as 15.
 The Tar Heels won 75–70, for their 4th national championship, and first under Roy Williams.

-For the 1st time since 1999, the national championship game was played between two #1 seeds.
+As of 2024, this remains Illinois’ sole appearance in the national championship game.

 Participants

-Illinois
+Illinois Fighting Illini

-Illinois entered the 2005 NCAA Tournament as the #1 seed in the Chicago Regional.
-In the 1st round of the 2005 NCAA Tournament, Illinois survived a scare from Fairleigh Dickinson, rolling away with a 67–55 win after leading by just one at halftime.
-In the 2nd round of the 2005 NCAA Tournament, Illinois beat Nevada 71-59 for the chance to face Milwaukee in the Sweet 16 and in the Sweet 16, the Illinois backcourt propelled them to a 77–63 win over Milwaukee to advance to the 2005 Chicago Regional Finals.
-In the 2005 Chicago Regional Finals, Illinois came back from a 15-point deficit with four minutes remaining to beat Arizona 90–89 in overtime to keep Illinois title hopes alive with a trip to the 2005 Final Four.
-In the 2005 Final Four, Illinois dominated Louisville in the 2nd half, outscoring them 41–29.
-They would go on to win 72-57 and advance to the 2005 National Title Game.
+Illinois entered the tournament as the #1 seed in the Chicago Regional.
+In the 1st round, Illinois survived a scare from Fairleigh Dickinson, rolling away with a 67–55 win after leading by just one at halftime.
+In the 2nd round, Illinois beat Nevada 71-59 for the chance to face Milwaukee in the Sweet 16 and in the Sweet 16, the Illinois backcourt propelled them to a 77–63 win over Milwaukee to advance to the Chicago Regional Finals.
+In the Chicago Regional Finals, Illinois came back from a 15-point deficit with four minutes remaining to beat Arizona 90–89 in overtime to keep Illinois title hopes alive with a trip to their fifth-ever Final Four.
+In the Final Four, Illinois dominated Louisville in the 2nd half, outscoring them 41–29.
+They would go on to win 72-57 and advance to the national championship game.